piotrekkr/blog-make-docker-compose/README.md

 This is a "base" compose file that defines all services needed by the project.
 I will always load this file as the first configuration file before any other.

-A few things to note:

-* I intentionally do not set any volume in the `app` service because the volume is not needed in CI and is set differently for macOS (with Mutagen) and also for Linux.
-* I expect that environment variables like `APP_GID` and `APP_UID` to be set when compose is running
+Not setting any volume in the `app` service is intentional.
+Volume with project files is not needed when in CI and is set differently when running on macOS (with Mutagen).
+I also expect that environment variables `APP_GID` and `APP_UID` are set before compose is started.

 ### compose.dev.yml